Modular proximal optimization for multidimensional total-variation regularization: Other one-dimensional TV variants

 Problem~\eqref{eqTV2dual} is nothing but a version of the well-known trust-region subproblem (TRS), for which a variety of numerical approaches are known~\citep{Conn}.

-We derive a specialized algorithm based on the classic Mor\'e-Sorensen Newton (MSN) method~\citep{More83}.
-This method in general can be quite expensive, but again we can exploit the tridiagonal Hessian to make it efficient.
+We derive a specialized algorithm based on the classic Mor\'e-Sorensen Newton (MSN) method of~\citep{More83}.
+This method in general can be quite expensive, but for~\eqref{eqTV2dual} the Hessian is tridiagonal which can be well-exploited (see Appendix~\ref{app:projNewton}).
 Curiously, experiments show that for a limited range of $\lambda$ values, even ordinary gradient-projection (GP) can be competitive.
-Thus for overall best performance, one may prefer a hybrid MSN-GP approach.
+But for overall best performance, a hybrid MSN-GP approach is preferable.

 Towards solving~\eqref{eqTV2dual}, consider its KKT conditions: